 Achieving the right balance between encouraging and supporting change, and requiring it using rules in this Plan is a significant challenge.
-Horizons' overall approach to One Plan implementation is to use methods which encourage responsible resource use, benefit responsible resource users and punish irresponsible resource users.
+Horizons'The Regional Council's overall approach to One Plan implementation is to use methods which encourage responsible resource use, benefit responsible resource users and punish irresponsible resource users.

 To make progress on the Big Four issues, a number of changes to the way natural resources are developed and used will need to be made.
 Some changes are a significant departure from existing practice and may be viewed as daunting by resource users.
-This is understandable and part of Horizons' role is to encourage and support resource users through this period of change.
+This is understandable and part of Horizons' Horizons'the Regional Council's role is to encourage and support resource users through this period of change.

-Horizons Regional Council holds the view that:
+Horizons The Regional Council holds the view that:

-- (i) working with people and communities to evaluate and deliver local solutions for local issues is the preferred approach to resource management - (ii) solutions need to be practical, appropriate to the scale of the problem and affordable for ratepayers and communities in the Manawatu-Wanganui Region.
+- (i) working with people and communities to evaluate and deliver local solutions for local issues is the preferred approach to resource management - (ii) solutions need to be practical, appropriate to the scale of the problem and affordable for ratepayers and communities in the Manawatu-Wanganui-Region.